ethereum/populus/docs/gotchas.rst

 The ABI tells the EVM how to correctly call the compiled bytecode and pad the arguments.
 Without it, there is no way to do it.
 **Don't loose the ABI**.

 [16] There is actually a bit convuluted way to call a contract without the ABI.
-With an address ``call`` method it's possible to call the fallback function, just provide the argumensts.
-If the first argument in ``call`` is a ``byte4`` this argument is assumed as a function signature, and then arguments 2..n are given to this function.
+With the address ``call`` method it's possible to call the fallback function, just provide the arguments.
+It's also an easy way to call a contract if the fallback is the main function you work with.
+If the first argument of the ``call`` is a ``byte4`` type, this first argument is assumed to be a function signature, and then arguments 2..n are given to this function
-But not loosing the ABI is better.
+(but not loosing the ABI is better).
 To forward the entire remaining gas to the receiving contract use ``addr.call.value(x)()``

-[17] When a contract sends money to another contract, **the called contract gets execution control** and can call your caller *before* you updated the transaction.
-Therefore, after this second call, the balance will *not* reflect the already sent money.
-To avoid this, always update the amount another account is allowed to get *before* you send money, and revert if the send failed.
+[17] When a contract sends money to another contract, **the called contract gets execution control** and can call your caller *before* it returns, and before you updated your state variables.
+Therefore, after this second call, your contract runs agian while the state variables do *not* reflect the already sent money.
+In other words: the callee can get the money, then call the sender in a state that does not tell that money was sent.
+To avoid it, always
+update the state variables that hold the amount which another account is allowed to get *before* you send money, and revert if the transaction failed.

 [18] Moreover, the called contract can run code or recursion that will exceed the max EVM stack depth of 1024, and **trigger exception which will bubble up to your calling contract**.